-bS21-1 and bS21-3 can independently incorporate into ribosomes, leading to ribosomal heterogeneity, however, the regulation of these two homologs is still unclear.
-While it is known that bS21-2 is autoregulated, the exact mechanism by which it is regulated is also unknown.
-The investigation of these unknown parameters will be explored.
+While bS21-1 and bS21-3 can independently incorporate into ribosomes, leading to ribosomal heterogeneity, the factors controlling production of these two homologs is still unclear.
+And although prior data revealed that bS21-2 is autogenously regulated, how bS21-2 exerts its effects on its own production is also unknown.
+These topics will be explored in the following chapters.

 SUMMARY AND OBJECTIVES

-Ribosomes may be heterogenous due to a number of factors, including paralogous ribosomal proteins.
-In our organism of interest, A well-studied source of heterogenous ribosomes include zinc-coordinating paralogs of ribosomal proteins in several species.
-While the functional consequences of these paralogous ribosomal proteins for the ribosome is not well-known, other functions to the cell are.
-In addition, the regulation of these paralogs is well-studied.

-In F. tularensis, there are three homologs of the ribosomal protein, bS21.
+Ribosomes may be heterogenous due to a number of factors, including incorporation of distinct ribosomal protein homologs.
+In our organism of interest, F. tularensis, there are three homologs of the ribosomal protein, bS21.
 Previous work in the lab has indicated that bS21-2 is the most abundant of the three homologs, but that bS21-1 and bS21-3 can also integrate into ribosomes.
 When integrated into ribosomes, bS21-2 affects the production of certain virulence proteins.
-The regulation of these proteins, however, is not well understood.
+How the production of specific bS21 homologs is regulated and how the three homologs are kept in balance with other ribosomal components is not well understood.

-In the following chapters, I show that the autogenous regulation of bS21-2 can be upheld by its leader sequence alone.
+In the following chapters, I show that the autogenous regulation of bS21-2 is, at least in part, due to its leader sequence.
 Additionally, I show that two immediate stem-loops in the leader sequence are not important for regulation by bS21-2, but that bS21-2 may de-stabilize its own transcript.
 Uniquely, bS21-1 and bS21-3 are not autogenously regulated.
-In the third chapter, I show a number of environmental conditions which do or do not lead to up- or down-regulation of bS21-1 and bS21-3 at either the transcriptional or translational level.
+In the third chapter, I describe a number of environmental conditions and their impacts on regulation of bS21-1 and bS21-3 at either the transcriptional or translational level.

 REFERENCES